learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ```

 Now, if you've set up VS Code, type `code .` to open up a text editor window with
-access to all of the assignments files.
+access to all of the assignment's files.

 ### Completing and Submitting an Assignment